rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.stopScan"></a>
 ## *stopScan [<sup>method</sup>](#head.Methods)*

 Stops scanning for SSIDs.
 Any discovered SSIDs from the call to the `startScan` method up to the point where this method is called are still returned.

+### Events

+  No Events.

 ### Parameters